Death and state funeral of Elizabeth II: Processions in London and Windsor

 Two processions followed the service.
 The first was from Westminster Abbey to Wellington Arch, where the Queen's coffin was placed in the state hearse.
 From there it was transported to Windsor, where the second procession took place through Windsor Great Park.

 The procession in London began at 12:15 and included around 3,000 military personnel, stretching for over a mile.
-It began at the abbey and passed down Whitehall, through Horse Guards, up The Mall, past Buckingham Palace, and up Constitution Hill to end at the Wellington Arch near Hyde Park.
+It began at the abbey and passed down Whitehall, through Horse Guards, up The Mall, past Buckingham Palace, and up Constitution Hill to end at the Wellington Arch at Hyde Park Corner.
 Around a million people lined the streets of central London to watch the event.

 At the front of the procession were representatives of Commonwealth forces led by members of the Royal Canadian Mounted Police on horseback, then representatives of the Royal Air Force, the British Army, and the Royal Navy and Royal Marines, followed by defence staff and armed forces chaplains, officers of arms, and the royal household.
 The Queen's coffin followed, again on the State Gun Carriage pulled by Royal Navy sailors, and surrounded by an escort party.
 The King and royal family members were next, some marching and some in cars, with a further escort and the household of the former Prince of Wales behind.
 At the rear of the procession were representatives of civilian services.

 Seven military bands were dispersed through the procession and again played funeral marches.
 Big Ben tolled each minute and minute guns were fired from Hyde Park by the King's Troop Royal Horse Artillery.
 Standards were lowered and those in the procession gave salutes as they passed the Cenotaph.
 At Buckingham Palace, the King's Guard gave a royal salute to the Victoria Memorial and Palace staff waited outside the gates.
 At Wellington Arch the coffin was transferred with a royal salute to the state hearse for the journey to Windsor.
-The hearse left London for Windsor at 13:30, accompanied by Princess Anne and Timothy Laurence, travelling on A roads rather than motorways to allow the public to line the route.
+The hearse left London for Windsor at 13:30, accompanied by Princess Anne and Timothy Laurence, avoiding motorways to allow the public to line the route.

-At 15:00 the coffin arrived in Windsor, where a final procession involving 1,000 military personnel took place down the Long Walk to St George's Chapel.
+At 15:00 the hearse with the Queen's coffin arrived in Windsor, where a final procession involving 1,000 military personnel took place.
+The procession began from the Shaw Farm Gate on Albert Road before turning onto the Long Walk towards Windsor Castle.
 Around 97,000 people lined the route.
 The Queen's fell pony, Emma, and two royal corgis, Muick and Sandy, stood at the side of the procession.
-The King and royal family joined the procession in the Quadrangle, during which Sebastopol Bell and the Curfew Tower bell tolled and the King's Troop, Royal Horse Artillery, fired minute guns from the East Lawn of the castle.
+The King and the royal family joined the procession in the Quadrangle, during which the Sebastopol Bell and the Curfew Tower bell tolled and the King's Troop, Royal Horse Artillery, fired minute guns from the East Lawn of the castle.
 At the end of the procession the coffin was taken to St George's Chapel via the West Steps with the guard of honour formed by the 1st Battalion Grenadier Guards.